PMI CONSUMER PRIVACY NOTICE

 The following terms used herein shall have the following meaning:

-- Customer – any natural person with full legal capacity who, acting outside their business or profession, concludes a Service Contract with the Service Provider.
+5. Customer – any natural person with full legal capacity who, acting only outside their business or profession, concludes a Service Contract with the Service Provider.
 The Customer shall be verified in the Service according to the procedure laid down herein.

-- Terms of Sale – section 10 hereof which defines the rules for concluding Sales Contracts for Goods offered by the Seller to the Customers via the Store.
-The Terms of Sale determine the rights and obligations of both the Seller and the Purchaser.
+10. Terms of Sale – paragraph 10 hereof which defines the rules for concluding Sales Contracts for Goods offered by the Seller to the Customers via the Store.
+The Terms of Sale determine the rights and obligations of the Buyer and the Seller;

-- Service Contract – this document lays down the rules for activating and using the Account as well as providing and using the services offered by the Service Provider to the Customers.
-These Terms and Conditions determine the rights and obligations of both the Customer and the Service Provider;
+11. Service Contract – a contract concluded by and between the Service Provider and the Customer which lays down the rules for activating and using the Account as well as for providing and using the services offered by the Service Provider to the Customer.
+Its content is consolidated in particular in the Terms which determine the rights and obligations of the Customer and the Service Provider;

 § 2 USE OF THE WEB SERVICE